vi/websocat/doc.md

           paramemter for write_chunk_limiter: overlay, defaults to 1

       --separator <SEPARATOR>
-          override byte value that separates stdin-supplied text WebSocket messages from each othe from default '\n'
+          override byte value that separates stdin-supplied text WebSocket messages from each other from default '\n'

       --separator-n <SEPARATOR_N>
           require this number of newline (or other) bytes to separate WebSocket messages